mmistakes/made-mistakes-jekyll/_posts/2013-05-28-morgantj-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @morgantj"
+title: "For my next trick..."
 description: "PaperFaces portrait of @morgantj drawn with Paper by 53 on an iPad."
 image: paperfaces-morgantj-twitter-lg
 thumb: paperfaces-morgantj-twitter-150.jpg